 Matt Willis's research area is algebraic combinatorics, with ties to representation theory.
 More specifically, he is interested in tableaux descriptions of polynomials which are often initially defined in a representation theoretical setting.
-These tableaux descriptions can lead to new information and characteristics for such polynomials.
+These tableaux descriptions provide new information about the underlying algebraic structures.

 His publications may be viewed at: http://arxiv.org/find/all/1/all:+EXACT+Matthew_J_Willis/0/1/0/all/0/1

 - AMS Fall Eastern Sectional Meeting, Rutgers University, November 2015